 The guidelines should be achieved above and beyond the incidental physical activity one might accumulate in the course of daily living.
 Adults are encouraged to participate routinely in exercise modalities and contexts that are sustainable, enjoyable, safe and reasonably achievable.

-These guidelines are appropriate for adults (aged 18-64) with chronic spinal cord injury (at least one year post-onset), neurological level of injury C3 and below, from traumatic or non-traumatic causes, including tetraplegia and paraplegia, irrespective of sex, race, ethnicity or socio-economic status.
+These guidelines are appropriate for adults (aged 18-64) with chronic SCI (at least one year post-onset), neurological level of injury C3 and below, from traumatic or non-traumatic causes, including tetraplegia and paraplegia, irrespective of sex, race, ethnicity or socio-economic status.

 The guidelines may be appropriate for individuals with a SCI less than one year post-onset, aged 65 years or older, or living with comorbid conditions.
 There is currently insufficient scientific evidence to draw firm conclusions about the risks and benefits of the guidelines for these individuals.
 These individuals should consult a health care provider prior to beginning an exercise programme.

-The risks associated with these guidelines are minimal when managed in consultation with a health care professional who is knowledgeable in spinal cord injury.
+The risks associated with these guidelines are minimal when managed in consultation with a health care professional who is knowledgeable in SCI.
 Individuals with a cervical or high thoracic injury should be aware of the signs and symptoms of autonomic dysreflexia during exercise.

 Hicks, A. L., Martin Ginis, K. A., Pelletier, C. A., Ditor, D. S., Foulon, B., & Wolfe, D. L. (2011).
 The effects of exercise training on physical capacity, strength, body composition and functional performance among adults with spinal cord injury: a systematic review.
 Spinal Cord, 49(11), 1103–1127.